ZhuiCode/liburi/README.md

 environment will be sufficient.

-liburi has not yet been ported to non-Unix-like environments, and will install as a shared library on macOS rather than a framework, and it ought to build inside Cygwin.
+liburi has not yet been ported to non-Unix-like environments, and will install as a shared library on macOS rather than a framework, but it ought to build inside Cygwin on Windows.

 [Contributions](#contributing) for building properly as a DLL with Visual Studio or a framework with Xcode and so on are welcome.